elc73527/boon-docs/docs/Intro_to_Clustering.md

     <td><img src="../images/amber_training.png" width="800"></td>
   </tr>
   <tr>
     <td><em>Figure 4: The Amber application of the Boon Nano trains itself autonomously based on the real-time data it is acquiring.
-It builds a buffere of representative data, tunes its hyperparameters and then start segmenting and assinging anomaly indexes to each sensor sample.</em></td>
+It builds a buffer of representative data, tunes its hyperparameters and then start segmenting and assinging anomaly indexes to each sensor sample.</em></td>
   </tr>
 </table>